 Chia Seeds – These tiny seeds are packed with fiber, both soluble and insoluble.
 These two types of fiber sweep the digestive system clean, help things move along, and feed the beneficial bacteria in our guts that improve digestion, keep gas to a minimum, and help defend against invaders.

 Psyllium – Another high fiber seed that cleans and refreshes the digestive system.

 Slippery Elm – The mucilage of slippery elm eases movement through the intestines.

 Others to consider: marshmallow, cascara sagrada, aloe vera, and senna.

 Essential Oils – Add a couple drops of peppermint, clove, or cinnamon to a salt and baking soda mixture.

 Exercise – Nothing beats true exhaustion to make sleep easier.
-Exercise not only increases strength and endurance, but it releases endorphins and diminishes stress.
+Exercise not only increases strength and endurance, but it releases endorphins and diminishes stress, making rest easier.

 Relaxation Techniques – Yoga, meditation, deep breathing, visualization, and progressive muscle relaxation minimize stress and anxiety to let sleep come more naturally.

 Valerian – This root helps sleep come quicker and longer.
 Valerian is actually packaged as an over-the-counter sleep aid in many European countries, but isn’t addictive and doesn’t cause grogginess.